MenkeTechnologies/zpwr/README.md

 - poll.service = systemd service that polls github and download latest zpwr code
 - learn.service = systemd service that runs learning collection API
 - restart function that launches poll and learn by enabling and starting in systemd
+- central control of zpwr colorful output with ZPWR_COLORS

 ## ZPWR Dependencies
 - zsh